AlexandreBellas/sudog/app/README.md

 1. Run `npm install`
 2. Run `expo start`
 3. Access the app on your browser or mobile device following [Expo's instructions](https://docs.expo.dev/get-started/start-developing/).

+## How to export and deploy the app

+### Web

+1. Run `npm run export:web`
+2. The exported files will be in the `dist` folder.
+3. Deploy the files to your web server.